 A single ply roof membrane can be the perfect solution for many commercial properties with a flat roof.
 From substantial UV protection, to effective weather resistance and longevity, there are a number of advantages and benefits to choosing a single ply roof membrane.
 But how can you ensure the best life expectancy from a single ply roof membrane?
 Well, here at Enviroply, we are leading commercial roofing professionals.
 From industrial properties to apartment complexes and schools, we have the skills and experience to deliver top quality roofing systems, tailored to meet your needs and requirements.
-And this is our guide to everything you should know about securing a high life expectancy for your single ply roof.
+This is our guide to everything you should know about securing a high life expectancy for your single ply roof.

 The quality of single ply roof membranes

 Single ply roof membranes have developed and progressed since first use more than 60 years ago, when they were made from PVC.
-Since then, membranes have been made from longer lasting Phathalate Plasticisers and then TPO’s, which were introduced in the 1990s and do not contain plasticisers.
+Since then, membranes have been made from longer lasting Phthalate Plasticisers and then TPO’s, which were introduced in the 1990s and do not contain plasticisers.
 Using the highest quality raw materials, means that single ply membranes are incredibly long lasting.
 These normally have a life expectancy of between 25 and 40 years which is in line with the service life of the building.
 However, on most occasions it is not the membrane itself that has developed a problem after this time frame, but instead its the design, or the additional components, that have created an issue in need of repair or replacement.
 So what can you do to make sure that your single ply roof will have a long life span?

 How to ensure the best life expectancy from a single ply roof membrane